Genesis Chapter 27 Summary

 Discussion Questions for Genesis, Chapter 27

 1. In what ways do Rebekah and Jacob demonstrate selfishness in deceptively pursuing the birthright from Isaac?
-Would Isaac have received the birthright anyway, trusting that God would have sovereignly made good on his promise to Abraham?
+Would Isaac have received the birthright anyway, trusting that God would have sovereignly made good on His promise to Abraham?
 How does this selfishness demonstrate a lack of trust in God's plan and provision?
 What are ways in which you have tried to manipulate a situation to achieve a certain outcome, resulting in pain and hostility?

 3. What kind of family dynamic is at play here?
 Why do you think there is so much hostility between Rebekah, Isaac, Jacob, and Esau?
 How does this dynamic play into the eventual separation of the nations derived from Jacob and Esau?
 What negative family dynamics can you identify in your own life, and what role do you play in reversing those dynamics?